stahnma/zoomwh/README.md

 1. You have access/permissions to create a slack webhook integration.
 1. You are comfortable putting a service on a public network.
 (I front mine with a reverse proxy).

-## Create a zoom app

-go to uri
-create an app
-fill out form
-toggle Event Subscriptions
-Press + Add Event Subscriptions
-You'll need a public endpoint for a listener -- which is where you'll run this app.
-You'll see a "validate" button.
-Zoom send validation payload through every so often for authentication and you need to respond to them with.
-The app has this built in and you just need to provide your `ZOOM_SECRET` (which is `secret token` on the zoom app configuration page).

-Press the "Add Events" button.

-Click on validate.

-Save.